Teacher: Joan Hug

-In K-2nd grades we work on: personal and general space, safety, locomotor skills through games and activities, hand-eye coordination using beanbags, yarnballs, balloons, beachballs, bouncy balls, and may other manipulatives such as parachutes, jump rope, juggling with scarves, and scooter activities.
-We do rhythms and creative movement, fitness, tumbling, many partner and tag games, way too many to mention.
+In K-2nd grades, we work on personal and general space; safety; locomotion skills through games and activities; and hand-eye coordination using beanbags, yarn balls, balloons, beach balls, bouncy balls, and may other manipulatives such as parachutes, jump rope, juggling with scarves, and scooter activities.
+We also do rhythms and creative movement, fitness, tumbling, and many partner & tag games.

-In 4th and 5th grades we start out with cooperative games and activities.
-Usually my curriculum involves learning basic fundamental skills of many sports: flag football, soccer, volleyball, basketball, tennis or badminton, softball and sometimes, handball or lacrosse.
+In 4th and 5th grades, we start out with cooperative games and activities.
+Usually my curriculum involves learning the basic fundamental skills of many sports including flag football, soccer, volleyball, basketball, tennis or badminton, softball and sometimes, handball or lacrosse.
 I do many lead-up games and try to do the real games as much as possible.
-Rhythms and gymnastics, track and field and other small lesson units give the less sports minded an opportunity to enjoy or excel in something else.
+Rhythms and gymnastics, track and field, and other small lesson units give the less sport- minded an opportunity to enjoy or excel in something else.

-For 6th-8th graders, I can stress a little more strategy and game play in their sports.
+For 6th-8th graders, I follow the same curriculum but stress a little more strategy and game play in their sports.

-I test their fitness skills in the spring and conduct a field day for the school at the end of the year.
+I test the students' fitness skills in the spring and conduct a field day for the school at the end of the year.